PinNaCode/magiskboot_build/README.md

 To build a static version, also install the `ndk-multilib` package, the result might need to patched using `termux-elf-cleaner` first to run.

-You can also directly use the `libmagiskboot.so` extracted from the Magisk APK, it's just a static ELF program.

 </details>

 <details><summary>Windows</summary>